groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-document-with-comments/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Pro Tip**: When rendering Word documents with comments, consider the document's original comment style.
+The rendered output may display comments differently than Microsoft Word, but the content remains intact.

-## Step 4: Rendering Comments in PDF Documents
+## Step 3: Rendering Comments in PDF Documents

-The same approach works for PDF documents with comments or annotations:
+PDF documents with annotations or comments are common in business environments.
+Here's how to ensure those annotations remain visible:

 ```csharp
 var viewOptions = new ViewOptions